What is a Combined Sewer Overflow (CSO)?

 |Metropolitan Water Reclamation District|

 A CSO is the release of untreated waste and storm water from a combined sewer system directly into a waterway.
 The release of untreated water occurs a a CSO structure.
 The Village's combined sewer system contains six (6) overflow structures.
-Four (4)
+Four (4) structures can discharge to Weller Creek and two (2) can discharge to Feehanville Creek.
+Most of the time, the structure receives wastewater from the Village, and allows if to fall into a large interceptor sewer owned and operated by the Metropolitan Water Reclamation District of Greater Chicago (MWRDGC).
+The MWRDGC interceptor then transports the wastewater for treatment at the North Side Wastewater treatment plant in Skokie or the Kirie Wastewater treatment plant in Des Plaines.

 During wet weather, the interceptor system can become inundated with storm water.
 At such times, the interceptor can be relieved by discharging flow to the Tunnel and Reservoir Plan (TARP or "Deep Tunnel").